Key Decisions: Critical reception

-In 2019, Brian Tallerico from Vulture ranked the episode as the third best of the whole series.The A.V.
-Club writer Noel Murray praised the episode's writing, stating that "It’s not just that this is an especially funny episode, with multiple strong storylines that barrel ahead fairly unpredictably.
-It’s that every single detail seems to have been thought through..."
-Joe Reid from Decider praised the introduction of the character Lucille Austero, play by Liza Minnelli, stating that, "By the time AD brought her on, Minnelli was far from the regularly working actress she’d once been.
-But there’s no rust on her in this episode.
-Far more than just a celebrity cameo, Minelli was doing superb work, both verbally and with Lucille 2’s debilitating bouts of vertigo."
+In 2019, Brian Tallerico from Vulture ranked the episode as the third best of the whole series, saying the plot line in which Gob tries to escape prison is his 'best-ever story line.The A.V.
+Club writer Noel Murray praised the episode's writing, stating that 'It’s not just that this is an especially funny episode, with multiple strong storylines that barrel ahead fairly unpredictably.
+It’s that every single detail seems to have been thought through...'
+Joe Reid from Decider praised the introduction of the character Lucille Austero, played by Liza Minnelli, stating that, 'Minnelli was doing superb work, both verbally and with Lucille 2’s debilitating bouts of vertigo.'
+Jim Halden from HowStuffWorks ranked the episode as the eight best of the series, praising the episode's focus on family dynamics, and also expressing admiration for the show's strong start, as he says 'normally, sitcoms take a while... for the real laughs to begin,' and 'the fourth episode in season one, is proof of that [the show starting strong].'
+In 2022, Looper writer Kristi Roe-Owen ranked episode as the 34th best of the series, which is just above average.